 Yes, the E-Mail is relayed securely with TLSv1.2 protocol by default, and incase if the target/recipient mail infra doesn’t support TLSv1.2 protocol a fall back protocol is used.

-NOTE: It is currently recommended to ensure that your mail servers support TLSv1.2 protocol because in future TLSv1.1 and TLSv1.0 will be disabled.
+NOTE: It is currently recommended to ensure that your mail servers support TLSv1.2 protocol because in future TLSv1.1 and TLSv1.0 will be disabled by our E-Mail servers for both Outbound and Inbound Mails.

 - What are the attachment types that are “NOT Allowed” at our CISCO mail server?